kubearmor/KubeArmor/documentation/k8s_installation_guide.md

     (k8s) $ ./initialize_kubernetes.sh [ flannel | weave | calico | cilium ]
     ```

-    In this case, the master node will only serve Kubernetes services since you do not put "master" at the above command end.
-However, if you also want to use the master node to deploy containers, you can put "master" at the above command end.
+    <font color=green>Here, the master node will only serve Kubernetes services since you do not put "master" at the above command end.
+However, if you also want to use the master node to deploy containers, you can put "master" at the above command end.</font>

     - Worker Node